Episodes: 30 (half-hour).

 TV show description:

-A fictional comedy, the GLOW TV show is inspired by the 1980s all-female professional wrestling league and the syndicated G.L.O.W.: Gorgeous Ladies of Wresting TV series.
+A fictional comedy, the GLOW TV show is inspired by the 1980s all-female professional wrestling league and the syndicated G.L.O.W.: Gorgeous Ladies of Wrestling TV series.
 It centers on a group of L.A. women who contribute to a low-rated cable wrestling series.

 Ruth Wilder (Brie) is a struggling actress, who is having a difficult time making ends meet.
 Although she takes her craft quite seriously, she accepts a gig in the world of women’s wrestling, as a last-ditch effort to salvage something of a career and throws herself into it.